Worried about getting a job? How about learning how to CREATE jobs?

 - USP 423 - Real Estate Development and Finance

-- Or a course not listed above from one of the other certificates—Athletic & Outdoor, Social Innovation, the Business of Craft Brewing, or the Food Industry Management Certificate
+- Or a course not listed above from the Athletic & Outdoor, Social Innovation, the Business of Craft Brewing, or the Food Industry Management Certificate

 Entrepreneurship at PSU

 The E-Club brings together aspiring student entrepreneurs to network, pool resources, share ideas and explore the entrepreneurial ecosystems on campus and in Portland.

 Impact Entrepreneurs unleashes the promise of business for social impact.
 Our programs build entrepreneurial, impact-focused leaders, and are open to undergraduates, graduate students, and community members.
 Programs include:

 - Online Certificate in Social Innovation An applied program in design thinking and social entrepreneurship offering undergrad credit

 - Social Enterprise Field Studies Life-changing trips where participants work with, learn from, and lend experience to social entrepreneurs around the world.

 - The Elevating Impact Summit An annual one-day convening bringing together over 300 changemakers to celebrate social innovation